top of page

 Thursday, September 26

-Painting Along The Little River
+Paint The Little River

 Artists will set up to paint along the Little River.
+Thunderstruck Road and Little River Road communities including the On the Water facility.

 Friday, September 27

-Our field of competition artists will be joined by non-competition artists in a 3 hour “quick paint.”
+Quick Draw: The Friday Night Jamboree, 6-9pm Our field of competition artists will be joined by non-competition artists in a 3 hour “quick paint.”
 Artists must paint a scene from start to finish within the 3 hour period.
 Substrates stamped from 5-6pm at a location TBA, awards for both competition and non-competition artists awarded at Saturday’s Gala!

 Quick Draw panels to be turned into Center by 9:30 for hanging in the Breezeway